abhishekbhardwaj/react-url-query-parameter-store/readme.md

 - `scroll`: Control scrolling behavior (default: true)
 - `replace`: Replace the current history state instead of adding a new one (default: false).

+### SetQueryParamOptions

+Everything in `SetRouterQueryParamsOptions` along with:

+- `pathname`: string - Specify the pathname for the URL.
+Query parameters are added automatically.

+This type extends `SetRouterQueryParamsOptions` to provide more granular control over URL updates.
+It allows you to change the pathname while updating query parameters, which can be useful for navigating between different pages or routes while maintaining specific query parameter states.

 ### `createQueryParamStore(schema, routerOptions?: SetRouterQueryParamsOptions)`

 Creates hooks for managing query parameters.